 We see that DDPG (red) fails in Mountaincar.
 It rarely reaches the flag and therefore there is little reward.
 DCOACH (green) hardly solves the Pendulum problem.
 PPMP (we are blue) uses significantly less feedback but converges at least 5x faster and has superior final performance (on par with the oracle in purple).
 As an ablation study, the orange lines demonstrate PPMP without predictor (PMP).
 For both environments, the orange curves get more feedback, but perform worse.
 This demonstrates that the predictor module makes the teacher’s job even easier.

-Although performance is cool, eventual applicancy depends as well on the robustness of algorithms.
-Real world problems and actual human feedback both feature real world noise, and the above innovations are only meaningful if they cope with it.
+Although performance is one hurdle towards making DRL work, eventual application depends as well on the robustness of algorithms.
+Real world problems and actual human feedback both feature real world noise, and the above innovations are only meaningful if they can cope with this noise and do not let applications crash.
 With the oracle implementation, we can precisely emulate erroneous feedback to assess the robustness of our algorithms.
 For ranges up to 30%, we stick to the previous colouring yet different line styles will now indicate the applied error rate:

 It is clear that DCOACH (green) cannot handle erroneous feedback: performance quickly drops to zero as the feedback is less perfect.
 Because PPMP also learns from environmental reward, it’s able to downplay the misguidance eventually and then fully solve the problem.

 Everything so far has all been related to simulated feedback.
 Now, what happens when we use actual human feedback that suffers from errors and delays?
 Below, we observe the same tendencies: less feedback, faster learning, and greater final performance for both environments: